 Mon - Fri 10AM – 1PM

 Senior Centers open as cooling centers on Code Red Extreme Heat days, Mon-Fri, 9AM-7PM.
-Baltimore City Health Department Senior Centers are closed on holidays.
+Baltimore City Health Department Senior Centers are CLOSED ON HOLIDAYS AND WEEKENDS.

 Waxter Center for Senior Citizens